 Hoping the Court of Appeals would let it get away with this behavior, GuideOne sought interlocutory relief in the form of a petition for mandamus.
 But the request rightfully fell on unsympathetic ears.
 The Dallas Court of Appeals found that the insurance company had waived its right to seek appraisal when it waited until after the mediation to invoke this policy provision.

 This is a meaningful win for insureds because it means there is more precedent regarding the timeframe within which an insurer will be reasonably allowed to request an appraisal.
-This ruling further protects a consumer’s right against insurance company bad faith practices, and makes it less likely other insurance companies will wait until after mediation before deciding to invoke appraisal.
+This ruling further protects a consumer’s right against insurance company bad faith practices, and makes it less likely other insurance companies or corporate defendants will wait until after mediation before deciding to invoke appraisal.

 Read the Court’s opinion here.